WalletWasabi/WalletWasabi/.github/ISSUE_TEMPLATE/bug-report.md

 ### Wasabi Version

 Which wasabi release are you using?
 Where did you download it from?
-You can figure out which version you are using from the main menu: `Help/About` or with command line: `wassabee --version`.
+You can figure out which version you are using from the main menu: `Help/About`.